One of the things I hear all the time when I ask people about their greatest struggle in staying healthy is that it’s too expensive to eat healthy.

 - Bell peppers

 If you’re on a pretty serious budget and can’t get these organic, then soak your produce in a wash of 1 part water and 1 part raw apple cider vinegar.
-To buy high-quality cheap animal products, shop around at local farms.
 Also, eating conventional foods together with fermented foods like sauerkraut is a good idea because the fermented food actually eats up toxins!
 The fermented food won’t be able to fix any hormonal impact caused by the conventional foods, but it’s a good insurance policy nonetheless.

 Another tip for optimizing the dirty dozen foods is to remove the peel and skin from conventional foods.
 Though you’ll lose some nutritional content, you won’t be consuming hormone-disrupting pesticides.

 Produce and fresh food goes bad pretty quickly.
-Learning a to employ a few techniques to keep your food fresh as long as possible is a smart move.
-Otherwise, we end up throwing our fresh food out, costing us money in the long run.
+Learning a to employ a few techniques to keep your food fresh as long as possible will help cut down on waste.

 Here are a few techniques to keep your food fresh longer: